epam/edp-jenkins-operator/docs/api.md

-JenkinsScript is the Schema for the jenkinsscripts API
+JenkinsScript is the Schema for the jenkinsscripts API.

 <table>
     <thead>